'Peaky Blinders' Has An Important Underlying Message About Mental Health

-If you've still not made it through the latest series of Peaky Blinders and don't want to spoil any surprises, you might want to stop reading this article right now - why not read about the UN pledging to reduce plastic pollution in the ocean, or watch the Kurupt FM crew chatting with Star Wars' Daisy Ridley?
+If you've still not made it through the latest series of Peaky Blinders and don't want to spoil any surprises, you might want to stop reading this article right now - the Kurupt FM crew chatting with Star Wars' Daisy Ridley?

 In the words of Tommy Shelby, 'you can change what you do but you can't change what you want'.
 So if you don't want spoilers... well, you've been warned.

 So, that's it for another series of Peaky Blinders, and it's been emotional to say the least - not least because of the way the show has handled an important mental health issue.
 How, you ask?
 Well, let us explain.

 Luca Changretta finally got what was coming to him (though we'll miss Adrien Brody chomping through toothpicks as well as the scenery) and Tom Hardy's cult figure Alfie Solomons eventually met his end - putting a pretty definitive end to our dreams of a spin-off.

 All of the while Tommy Shelby and his family keep coming back from the dead, in certain cases literally.
 After masterminding the end of the vendetta with Changretta, the members of Shelby Company Ltd forced Tommy to take a holiday.

 While it was certainly different to see him (sort of) playing golf, and fishing, the time off didn't suit Tommy all that well.

 Sitting beside a quiet pond with his fishing rod he imagined the sound of artillery from his time fighting in the First World War, and jumped into the water out of sheer fright.